profweston/Crime_Time_Final_Project/README.md

 Andres Rosas
 Melissa Weston-Puett

+## Technology Used

+* Python and Jupyter notebook were used for data cleaning, preprocessing, data exploration, and the machine learning analysis
+* pgAdmin was used for the static database
+* Amazon Web Service provided the host for the database
+* Tableau Public was used for the interactive storyboard
+* Google slides used to tell the story of the project

 ## Project Steps

 This flowchart indicates the steps taken to complete the project.
 A summary of each step follows.